Treatment, packaging and storage

 • Wherever radioactive waste arises, it must be collected, sorted and professionally packaged.

-• Only approved containers may be used for final disposal.
+• Only approved containers may be used for disposal.

 • Longer-term storage above ground involves a greater risk that substances will enter the environment.

-Industrial plants or hospitals at which only small quantities of radioactive waste arise must deposit this waste at the facilities provided by the federal states (“federal state collecting depots”).
-Waste from federal research or the decommissioning of GDR nuclear power plants (Greifswald and Rheinsberg) is the responsibility of the federal government.
-Likewise, the federal government is responsible for the retrieval and subsequent final disposal of radioactive waste from the Asse II mine.
+Industrial plants or hospitals at which only small quantities of radioactive waste arise must deposit this waste at the facilities provided by the Federal states (“Federal state collecting depots”).
+Waste from Federal research or the decommissioning of GDR nuclear power plants (Greifswald and Rheinsberg) is the responsibility of the Federal government.
+Likewise, the Federal government is responsible for the retrieval and subsequent disposal of radioactive waste from the Asse II mine.

 Different containers depending on requirements

-In order to package all types of radioactive waste, with their differing degrees of heat emission, to an equal level of safety and in order to comply with the final disposal conditions, various processes and/or facilities are available for conditioning depending on the consistency, size and nature of the waste material.
-At the same time, the containers for highly radioactive substances can only be approved for a final repository in the course of the site search.
+In order to package all types of radioactive waste, with their differing degrees of heat emission, to an equal level of safety and in order to comply with the disposal conditions, various processes and/or facilities are available for conditioning depending on the consistency, size and nature of the waste material.
+At the same time, the containers for highly radioactive materials can only be approved for a repository in the course of the site selection.
 The containers are subject to different requirements depending on the host rock for the disposal of high-level radioactive waste.

 Storage above ground is only a temporary solution

-Despite the technical barriers provided by the packaging or storehouse, interim storage above ground only ever offers limited protection.
-In order to minimise the potential risk of radiation exposure for humans and the environment, radioactive waste in Germany must therefore be separated from the environment (biosphere) and layed in deep, stable rock strata for the purpose of final disposal.
-This is intended to ensure that, for a period of up to a million years, today’s limit values are not exceeded and – therefore – no risks arise for humans or the environment due to the release of radioactive substances.
+Despite the technical barriers provided by the packaging or storehouse, storage above ground only ever offers limited protection.
+In order to minimise the potential risk of radiation exposure for humans and the environment, radioactive waste in Germany must therefore be separated from the environment (biosphere) and put in deep, stable rock strata for the purpose of disposal.
+This is intended to ensure that, for a period of up to a million years, today’s limit values for radioactivity are not exceeded and – therefore – no risks arise for humans or the environment due to the release of radioactive substances.

 Links to the topic